vodolaz095/dashboard/docs/sensor_endpoint.md

 ```

-updates `endpoint2` sensor with value 53.5
+updates `endpoint2` sensor with value 53.5.

-It is possible to increment/decrement in a race condition save manner values by calling `/increment` and `/decrement`
+It is possible to increment/decrement sensors' values in a race condition save manner by calling `/increment` and `/decrement`
 endpoints:
 ```shell